Skip to main content

 Pandemic Laboratory Preparedness (PLP) program

-The Science for Life Laboratory (SciLifeLab) research community has been actively engaged in national and international COVID-19 research efforts from very early in the pandemic.
-The ability to access established SciLifeLab infrastructure and expertise within that research community undoubtedly expedited studies on COVID-19/SARS-CoV-2 at the molecular, cellular, patient, population, and environmental levels.
+The Science for Life Laboratory (SciLifeLab) research community has been actively engaged in national and international COVID-19 research efforts sice early 2020.
+Access to the wide-ranging expertise within that community, and to previously established SciLifeLab infrastructure, expedited COVID-19 research at the molecular, cellular, patient, population, and environmental levels.

-As of July 2021, the first eight capabilities were selected for support as part of the first stage of the program (PLP1) (see the SciLifeLab webpage for more information on the selection process).
-The capabilities in PLP1 are focussed on: biosafety Level 3 (BSL3) capacity, biobanking and clinical sample handling, environmental detection of pathogens, immunomonitoring, serology, and sequencing.
-Refer to the PLP1 section below to find out more about these projects.
+In July 2021, the first eight capabilities were selected for support as part of the first stage of the program (named PLP1) (further information on the selection process is available on SciLifeLab’s website).
+The capabilities in PLP1 were focused on: biosafety Level 3 (BSL3) capacity, biobanking and clinical sample handling, environmental detection of pathogens, immunomonitoring, serology, and sequencing.
+Refer to the PLP1 section below to find out more about these capabilities.
+A funding call was established to extend funding for these projects (REPLP-1) was established in September 2022, allowing funding to be extended until 2025.
+See the PLP1 capability pages below to see which received REPLP-1 funding.

-A new laboratory preparedness expression of interest (EoI) call to create a nationally significant infrastructure capability was launched in Spring 2022.
-Any proposals were expected to integrate real-world testing and proof of concept.
-It was required that any project was possible to establish within a relatively short time period, such as a single year.
-More background information on this second call (PLP2) is available on the SciLifeLab webpage.
-Please see the below section on PLP2 to find out more about the capabilities selected from this call.
+A call for new capabilities (PLP2) was launched in spring 2022.
+The aim was to create nationally significant infrastructure capabilities.
+Any proposals were expected to integrate real-world testing and proof of concept work.
+The resultant capabilities were expected to be able begin within a year.
+More background information on the PLP2 call is available on the SciLifeLab website.
+Please see the below section on PLP2 to find out more about the capabilities resulting from this call.

 Pillars of the PLP program

-The Pandemic Laboratory Prepardness program is built on four pillars:
+The PLP program is built on four pillars:

 • National infrastructure